Anita Ravi, MD, MPH, MSHP, FAAFP - President, CEO, Founder, Founding Board Member

 (EMDR).

 Keisha is a first-generation immigrant who was trafficked to the United States in her early childhood.
-She is a survivor leader, advocate, and volunteer.
-She currently works as a Care Navigator/Survivor Leader at PurpLE Family Health, and takes pride in helping her peers work through the adversity of trafficking.
+She is a survivor leader, advocate, and educator whose portfolio includes working as a Care Navigator/Survivor Leader at PurpLE Family Health.
+She takes pride in helping her peers work through the adversity of trafficking.